Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Remove the app from your phone

-• Log out after each use
+• Log out after use

-• Check it less frequently
+• Check less frequently

-• Use it only for Google-specific services
+• Use only for Google-specific services

-2. Use your new private email for:
+2. Use your new private email (ProtonMail, Tutanota) for:

 • Personal communications

-• Professional correspondence
+• Financial, medical, professional correspondence

-• Anything sensitive or personal
+• Anything sensitive

 • Apple Mail